hannahlawrence/bibliographies/spectrallearning.md

 Daniel Hsu, Sham M. Kakade, Tong Zhang

 This paper is foundational, not just for learning Hidden Markov Models, but for spectral learning more generally; the methods defined here inspired algorithms in later papers for topic modeling, dependency parsing, etc. In this paper, the authors present the first spectral algorithm for learning Hidden Markov Models, under certain assumptions such as separability: the observation distributions arising from hidden states must be distinct, for example.
-The algorithm has polynomial sample and computational complexity, and consists of a SVD between past and future operations (which can be interpreted as an application of Canonical Correlation Analaysis).
+The algorithm has polynomial sample and computational complexity, and consists of a SVD between past and future operations (which can be interpreted as an application of Canonical Correlation Analysis).
 The algorithm does not explicitly learn the model parameters, but learns a linear function of them which can be used to compute joint probabilities.
 They provide theoretical guarantees for this algorithm, taking into account estimation error.

 [Spectral Dimensionality Reduction for HMMs](https://arxiv.org/pdf/1203.6130.pdf) '12